apache/seatunnel/docs/en/configuration/filter-plugins/Uuid.md

 ### Description

-Using Spark function `monotonically_increasing_id()` to add a globally unique and auto incrementing UUID field to the original Rows.
+Using Spark function `monotonically_increasing_id()` to add a globally unique and auto incrementing UUID field.

 ### Options